I have joint custody of my 7-year-old. This means she lives with us every other week—and the other weeks, she lives with her dad and stepmom.

-Because I work from home, I offered to keep Abby at home with me and Bailey (and now her newborn sister Charlie) during the day on those other weeks this summer.
+Because I work from home, I offered to keep my oldest daughter at home with me and Bailey (and now her newborn sister Charlie) during the day on those other weeks this summer.
 Her dad and stepmom declined.
-Instead, they arranged for Abby to spend her time in child care and a couple summer camps.
+Instead, they arranged for her to spend her time in child care and a couple summer camps.

-During those other weeks, Abby hasn’t been able to see me or her sisters.
+During those other weeks, my daughter hasn’t been able to see me or her sisters.

-Every night during those weeks, Bailey cries out for Abby in her sleep.
+Every night during those weeks, Bailey cries out for her sister in her sleep.
 Every morning, the first thing she says after waking up is a one-word question: Her sister’s name.

-I shake my head and say, “No. We can’t see Abby today.”
+I shake my head and say, “No. We can’t see her today.”

 My Eureka Moment

 Parents who deal with joint custody.
 Parents who travel frequently for work, especially to different time zones.
 Military parents.
 Parents taking their first vacation without the kids.
 Or even just parents struggling while their kids are away at summer camp, their grandparents’ house, or their first overnight sleepover.

 We miss our kids terribly.

 But here’s the kicker—we’re grown adults.
 We’ve had 20, 30, 40 years to learn how to cope with these big emotions.

 Our kids?
 Not so much.